dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 #### Step 4: Install the KSS binary

-1. Install the KSS ([Knyle Style Sheets, ala Kyle Neath, Design Director at Github](http://warpspire.com/posts/kss/)) binary
+1. Install the KSS binary

 #### Step 5: Install the KSS-Node dependencies